 Suburban Mobilities’ overall goal is to generate knowledge about suburban contexts that will allow communities to solve holistic transportation challenges facing the suburbanized world in the 21st century.
 In an effort to produce innovative understandings and solutions to complex suburban mobility challenges, we strive for intellectual diversity through multidisciplinary, multisectoral, and multi-method collaborations, harnessing UTSC’s deep expertise and unique relationships to community, government and industry partners.

-As a pillar of the GTA-RISE institute, the cluster will develop an integrated UTSC approach to collaborative research, while leveraging faculty resources and university institutions across the tri-campus, such as the Innovative Mobility Lab, The School of Cities, and the University of Toronto Transportation Research Institute.
+As a pillar of the GTA-RISE institute, the cluster will develop an integrated UTSC approach to collaborative research, while leveraging faculty resources and university institutions across the tri-campus, such as the Mobility Network, The School of Cities, and the University of Toronto Transportation Research Institute.
 Taken together, support from the CSPP will form the foundation for the creation of a self-sustaining research cluster that will surely enable team members to compete successfully for external funding and raise UTSC’s ability to attract leading scholars, rising stars, and the world’s finest graduate student talent.

 In the near-term, the cluster initiative will support training opportunities for 10 graduate research assistants per year, 6 UTSC undergraduate students per year, and a fulltime postdoctoral research fellow.
 We will also have a significant training impact on HQP external to the university through our partnered research approach and commitment to stakeholder inclusion.
 The cluster will create novel interdepartmental mentoring opportunities for junior UTSC cluster faculty.
 Combined, these training opportunities will be put towards cross-cutting research culminating in dozens of outreach events, policy reports, journal articles, and conference presentations across the domains of: transportation, geography and planning, sociology, political science, economics and management, operations research, and public health.
 This initial list reflects the diversity of expertise in the cluster and is likely to expand as the cluster develops over the three-year period and more scholars and external resources are acquired by the team members.